 - Students can cut and paste the words at the bottom to paste in the box next to the word.
 This eliminates the need to write.

-- You can also laminate the sheets and words and add Velcroto the words and the boxes to make a more manipulative (and durable) set of materials for students with difficulty cutting.
+- You can also laminate the sheets and words.
+Then add Velcro to the words and the boxes to make a more manipulative (and durable) set of materials for students with difficulty cutting.
 Students would then match the picture to the word.

-- The students could also use the words at the bottom of the page as a word bank and write the words next to the corresponding picture.
+- Or have students use the words at the bottom of the page as a word bank and write the words next to the corresponding picture.
 Obviously page protectors or laminating and using them with dry erase markers would make them more durable in this case.

-- Finally, you could cut the word bank off the bottom of the page entirely and have the students write the words next to the pictures without that cue.
+- Finally, you could cut the word bank off the bottom of the page entirely.
+Then, have the students write the words next to the pictures without that cue.
 This strategy would require them to generate the words on their own and would increase the level of difficulty.